ibi-group/otp-middleware/docs/trip-monitoring.md

 The `ItineraryExistence` class uses two methods to find a matching itinerary from OTP: Leg ID and Plan.
-Either one can optionally run in multiple threads if `OTP_REQUESTS_THREADING_ENABLED` is set to `true`, independently from the threading from `MonitorAllTripsJob`.
+Either one can optionally run in multiple threads if `OTP_REQUESTS_THREADING_ENABLED` is set to `true`, independently of the threading from `MonitorAllTripsJob`.

 Itinerary fetching uses the following OTP configuration parameters: